CBrady9877/CBrady9877/README.md

 ## Hi there 👋, my name is Corey Brady

+I'm currently a student at Old Dominion University seeking a bachelor’s degree in computer science.

 - 🔭 I’m currently working on a full-stack application
 - 📫 How to reach me: bradycorey98@gmail.com